albertllousas/monads-explained/readme.md

 # Monads for humans

+Monads, I don't know if your heard about them, if you didn't please keep reading, if you already know about them please don't give up and keep reading as well.

+The term 'monad' itself is weird but if you google it is even worse, you will be overflowed by a lot of cryptic blogs of functional programming trying to explain them or just being arrogant to show how smart-asses they are and how stupid you are.

-This is just another try to explain monads, I am not a functional expert and maybe some the assumptions are not totally accurate from mathematical perspective, but, again, just trying to explain this useful pattern for imperative minds.
+Well, this is just another one, the difference, I am not a functional expert, just one simple engineer trying to make the suffering less painful when it comes to monads.

-Why I am, doing this?

-face it, try to understand it wa soo hard
+Why I am doing this?
+During my career I've been always to learn new things, and one of them is functional programming, when you try to learn it there is a point that you face this cary term, monads, and I have had two challenges:
+1. Understand what a monad is
+2. Explain what a Monad is

+TBH, I think I will never be successful in any of them, but I least I will try.

-Are you interested?
+Having said that, are you interested?

 > You got my attention!
 I want to learn more!

+Note: Maybe some the assumptions are not totally accurate from either mathematical or funtional perspective, but, again, I am just trying to explain this useful pattern for non-functional-experts.

 ## First things first: Some theory